Qatar suspends WTO dispute with United Arab Emirates | Law-Order

-Qatar has suspended a trade dispute with the United Arab Emirates at the World Trade Organization, a document showed on Tuesday.
+Qatar has suspended a trade dispute with the United Arab Emirates at the World Trade Organization, a document showed on Tuesday, after tensions between Doha and its Gulf neighbours eased.

-"In the context of facilitating an amicable final settlement of the dispute between the parties, on 11 January 2021, Qatar requested the Panel to suspend its work," the document said.
+Doha launched its case with the WTO in 2017 over trade in goods, services and intellectual property after the UAE and other Arab states in the Gulf and beyond cut diplomatic and business ties with Qatar as part of a political dispute.
+The document issued on Tuesday said that Qatar had requested the WTO panel reviewing the dispute to suspend its work in order to facilitate an "amicable final settlement".

+A trade official said that the WTO panel had agreed to Qatar's request to suspend its work until further notice.
+The case will officially lapse if the panel's work is suspended for 12 months.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)